Scientific Name

 These succulents are not considered difficult to grow as houseplants.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most common problem is overwatering.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these decorative little plants can be grown in interesting containers such as teacups and even miniature baby shoes.
 If you're given a Haworthia in a container, ensure it has adequate drainage.

-Haworthias are small, typically ranging from 3 to 5 inches (7.5 cm to 12.5 cm) in height, and are relatively slow-growing.
+Haworthias are small, typically 3 to 5 inches (7.5 cm to 12.5 cm) tall, and are relatively slow-growing.
 They are often grown in small clusters in wide, shallow containers.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its container, repot it into a new, wide, and shallow container with fresh potting soil in the spring or early summer.
+When the cluster has outgrown its container, repot it into a new, wider, shallower container filled with fresh potting soil in the spring or early summer.
 Repotting is also the time to take offsets for propagation.

 Learn more at How to Grow and Care for Haworthia.